Single premium life insurance

 Frequently asked questions

 Choosing the best life insurance company is based on what is most important to you as a consumer and which carrier most closely matches your needs.
-Comparing insurance companies based on financial stability, the policies offered, customer reviews and family and friend recommendations is one way to determine which carrier provides the highest value.
+Comparing insurance companies based on financial stability, the policies offered, policyholder reviews and family and friend recommendations is one way to determine which carrier provides the highest value.
 Consult with an insurance professional or your financial advisor to review coverage options and what product meets your financial goals.

 Not all insurance carriers offer single premium life insurance as an option.
 The only way to confirm is to contact individual carriers.
 Some carriers will include this information on their websites and might even allow you to take part in an online quote process.

-Once you have selected which life insurance company you are most comfortable with and have selected the type of policy you need, then it is time to make the purchase.
-You will have to complete a full application as the first step.
-Some carriers and policies will also require you to answer a series of medical questions and take part in a medical exam, although some no-medical exam options exist.
+Once you have selected which life insurance company you are most comfortable with and have selected the type of policy you need, it is time to purchase the policy.
+You will have to complete an application as the first step.
+Some carriers and policies will require you to answer a health questionnaire and take part in a medical exam, although some no-medical exam options exist.
 If you are approved, you will be required to sign paperwork and then make an initial payment for your policy to be activated.